 - Land that is withdrawn from this part is subject to a rollback tax up to five (5) years

 - An owner shall notify the county assessor within 120 days of a change causing the land to no longer qualify

 - The county assessor shall determine the amount of the rollback tax by computing the difference between market tax and what was paid while assessed under the Urban Farming Act for up to 10 years

 Is there an element of the Urban Farming Assessment Act that keeps you (a landowner with between 2-4.99 acres) from applying?
 Do you have other questions about the act?

 Commercial Farming on underutilized County Lands.

-In the fall of 2010 the County leased land to local farmers.
+In 2010, Salt Lake County leased land to local farmers.
 This land will someday be used for parks, but at the time was literally growing weeds.
-Under the County's Urban Farming program, the land is being put to a better use, until revenues improve and the parcels can be developed.
+Under the Urban Farming program, the land is being put to a better use, until revenues improve and the parcels can be developed.

 To buy the produce, contact:

-- email@example.com to participate in Bell Organics weekly CSA.
+- Email Bell Organic to participate in their CSA.

 - Stop by Cottage Greens leased property on Thursdays from 8 to 3 to purchase fresh from the garden.
 The address is 13800 South 323 East in Draper.

 Wheadon Farm in Draper as the site of farming for Bell Organic Gardens.